Optimal promotions of new products on networks: Optimal strategies on heterogeneous networks

 Let us denote the expected adoption level by $ f^{\rm complete-het}(t)=f_{1}^{\rm complete}(t)+f_{2}^{\rm complete}(t), $ where $f_{k}^{\rm complete}(t):=\frac{1}{M}\sum_{j\in\mathcal{M}_k}\E[X_j]$ is the expected population fraction of adopters from group $\mathcal{M}_k$.
 As in the homogeneous case, as $M\to\infty$, the heterogeneous complete network model approaches the corresponding heterogeneous compartmental model: \begin{theorem}[\cite{Bass-monotone-convergence-23}] Consider the Bass model~{\rm (\ref{eqs:Bass-model},~\ref{eq:het_conditions})} on a heterogeneous complete network with two homogeneous groups of equal size and with time-dependent parameters.
 Then $\lim\limits_{M\to\infty}f^{\rm complete-het}=f_1^{\rm compart-het}+f_2^{\rm compart-het}$, where $\big\{f_k^{\rm compart-het}\big\}_{k=1}^2$ are the solutions of the equation

 \end{theorem}

-The exact reduction of the aggregate dynamics to two ODEs enables us to formulate the optimal promotion as a boundary-value problem with four equations.
-Solving these equations numerically suggests that the heterogeneity of the population does not qualitatively affect the optimal promotion, see Appendix~\ref{app:het} for more details.
+The exact reduction of the aggregate dynamics to two ODEs enables us to formulate the optimal promotion as a boundary-value problem with four equations (see Theorem~\ref{thm:opt_group_same}).
+Solving these equations numerically suggests that the heterogeneity of the population does not qualitatively affect the optimal promotion.
+For example, In Figure~\ref{fig:pq_opt_groups} we plot the optimal promotion when the first group has the same parameters as in Figure~\ref{fig:pq_opt}, and all the parameters of the second group are doubled.
+As always, $s_p^{\rm opt}(t)$ decreases, whereas $s_q^{\rm opt}(t)$ increases from zero to a global maximum and then decreases.
+The relative sizes of $s_p^{\rm opt}(t)$ and $s_q^{\rm opt}(t)$ are similar to those in the homogeneous case, i.e., $s_p^{\rm opt}(t)$ is initially dominant, but as more individuals adopt, $s_q^{\rm opt}(t)$ becomes dominant.
+Additionally, $s_p^{\rm opt}(t)+s_q^{\rm opt}(t)$ approaches zero when $f^{\rm opt}$ approaches one.
+Hence, in this case, the heterogeneity of the network does not qualitatively affect the optimal promotion.